Best Times to Visit Atacama Desert, Chile

 Bicycle

-Cycling is a great option for exploring San Pedro de Atacama and its immediate surroundings, particularly if you are comfortable with some light inclines.
-Mountain bikes are recommended for venturing further afield.
+Cycling is a great option for exploring San Pedro and its immediate surroundings, particularly for those comfortable with some inclines.
+Mountain bikes are recommended for venturing slightly further afield.

 Similar Destinations